History of Ireland in Timeline

 2003: Gaelic Football Dominates Sports Attendance

-In 2003, Gaelic football accounted for 34% of total sports attendances in Ireland and abroad, followed by hurling at 23%, soccer at 16%, and rugby at 8%.
+In 2003, Gaelic football accounted for 34% of total sports attendances at events in Ireland and abroad, followed by hurling at 23%, soccer at 16%, and rugby at 8%.

 2003: Gillian O'Sullivan Wins Silver at World Championships

-In 2003, Gillian O'Sullivan won silver in the 20k walk at the World Championships.
+In 2003, Gillian O'Sullivan won a silver medal in the 20k walk at the World Championships.

-2003: Discovery of a record composite Fermat number
+2003: John B. Cosgrave discovered a record composite Fermat number

 In 2003, John B. Cosgrave discovered a record composite Fermat number.

-In 2004, the Irish International side had increased success in the Six Nations Championship, including Triple Crowns.
+In 2004, the Irish International side won a Triple Crown in the Six Nations Championship.

-Since 2004, research and development in renewable energy (such as wind power) has increased.
+Since 2004, there has been increased research and development in renewable energy, such as wind power, in the Republic of Ireland.

 2004: EU expansion